Related Articles

 Online savings accounts became very popular during the pandemic5 and continue to grow in popularity as savings rates are favorable.

-Digital banks usually save money from not having branches and the consumer tends to be rewarded through rates.
-When consumers open online accounts through chartered banks, they also benefit from having their savings FDIC insured.6
+Digital banks are likely to have less overhead because they don’t have branches, and as a result, they tend to have higher-than-average rates.
+When consumers open their online accounts through chartered banks, they also benefit from having their savings FDIC insured.6

 When considering online savings account options, watch out for neobanks and fintech companies.
 These organizations may look like regular or online banks, but they lack a bank charter.
 Deposits held in accounts at non-chartered institutions aren’t protected by FDIC or NCUA insurance, meaning you might not get your money back if the company goes under.